vaimo/composer-patches/README.md

 ## Difference between this and netresearch/composer-patches-plugin

-* Works on project AND package level
+* Gathers patches from both root/project composer.json AND from packages
 * This plugin is much more simple to use and maintain
 * This plugin doesn't require you to specify which package version you're patching (but you'll still have the option to do so).
 * This plugin is easy to use with Drupal modules (which don't use semantic versioning).
-* This plugin will gather patches from all dependencies and apply them as if they were in the root composer.json

 ## Credits